0atman/noboilerplate/scripts/37-functional-rust.md

 I was taught formal methods at university, which included the languages Z, B, ACL2, and the excitingly named Coq.

-These Formal methods are mathematically rigorous techniques used for the specification, development, analysis, and verification of software and hardware systems where everything MUST BE CORRECT.

-Systems like pacemakers, autopilot and hospital systems must be formally proved, not just rigorously tested, because human life is on the line.
+Systems like pacemakers, autopilots and hospital ventilators must be formally proved, not just rigorously tested, because human life is on the line.

 ---